 All Those Happy New Years

-Yes, for about 15 years I have wished you a Happy New Year
+Yes, for many years I have wished you a Happy New Year

 - A happy new year for 2021 ?
 Well it started pretty grotty, but it might get better.

 - I must have had an inkling about 2020, as I didn’t wish you a Happy New Year to start things.
 Hopefully with this post I have helped make the year better?

 - In 2019 I was too practical with Tangible Financial New Years Resolutions but still worthwhile thinking about it, eh?